 VASA becomes essential when you work with Virtual Volumes, vSAN, vSphere APIs for I/O Filtering (VAIO), and storage VM policies.
 See Using Storage Providers in vSphere.

 vSphere APIs for Array Integration

 These APIs, also known as VAAI, include the following components:

 - Hardware Acceleration APIs.
 Help arrays to integrate with vSphere, so that vSphere can offload certain storage operations to the array.
 This integration significantly reduces CPU overhead on the host.
 See Storage Hardware Acceleration in vSphere.

 - Array Thin Provisioning APIs.
 Help to monitor space use on thin-provisioned storage arrays to prevent out-of-space conditions, and to perform space reclamation.
 See ESXi and Array Thin Provisioning.

 vSphere APIs for Multipathing

 Known as the Pluggable Storage Architecture (PSA), these APIs allow storage partners to create and deliver multipathing and load-balancing plug-ins that are optimized for each array.
 Plug-ins communicate with storage arrays and determine the best path selection strategy to increase I/O performance and reliability from the ESXi host to the storage array.
-For more information, see Pluggable Storage Architecture and Path Management.
+For more information, see Using Pluggable Storage Architecture and Path Management with ESXi.